teach-plt/www/notes/java.md

 # How to start

 This is just one way to start and the ideas given are not complete - be prepared to change everything along the way to a solution that passes all tests.
-To get started, here is a possible first try at an implementaion of the `typecheck` function in the `TypeChecker`:
+To get started, here is a possible first try at an implementation of the `typecheck` function in the `TypeChecker`:

 ```java
     public AnnotatedProgram typecheck(Program p) {